Filipino Inventions

 Source: ArayemTrade

-The “Patriot” is a 3-in-1 fire truck that was invented by inventor Alfredo M. Anos, Sr., who is known as the godfather of Filipino Inventors.
-This truck is special since it serves as a fire truck, a rescue vehicle, and an ambulance.
+The “Patriot” is a 3-in-1 fire truck invented by Alfredo M. Anos, Sr., who is known as the godfather of Filipino Inventors.
+This truck is special because it serves as a fire truck, a rescue vehicle, and an ambulance.

 Are there more Filipino inventions that we should include here?
 Comment below